realtymaps/dbsync/README.md

 #### The db "migration" concept

 Any time a change in the code requires a change in the db structure, a transformation of the data, and/or a small amount of new data to be inserted, it should happen as a SQL "migration".
+The following bullets describe migrations as they are generally used, and the default behaviors for dbsync; however, all of those behaviors can be altered via the command line options described later.

-Generally, once a migration has been applied to a given database, it will not be applied again to that same database.
+* Generally, once a migration has been applied to a given database, it will not be applied again to that same database.

-Migration files are not inspected for changes; if the filename is the same as a previously successful migration, it will not be run again.
+* Migration files are not inspected for changes; if the filename is the same as a previously successful migration, it will not be run again.

-A migration file will either be applied in its entirety or not at all.
+* A migration file will either be applied in its entirety or not at all.
 If a migration is not applied (due to an error), no more migrations will be attempted, and the failed migration will be attempted again on next execution.

-Migrations are ordered; they are applied in alphabetical order by filename, including path.
+* Migrations are ordered; they are applied in alphabetical order by filename, including path.

 #### Using dbsync to perform migrations